 From the foot of James Street all the way out west to McMaster University, it’s a stroller’s and bird lover’s paradise.
 In the summer you can take a trolley around the water’s edge to get an overview.
 Take a boat tour of the harbour.
 Tour the World War II ship, the HMCS Haida.

-Have an ice cream at the ice cream shop, or enjoy a sandwich and salad and decadent dessert at Williams’s Fresh Cafe or the upscale Sarcoa (both have indoor and outdoor seating).
+Have an ice cream at the ice cream shop, or enjoy a sandwich and salad and decadent dessert at Williams’s Fresh Cafe.

 Hike the trails (and burn off those calories) at Cootes Paradise which offers wooded walking paths skirting a marsh favoured by great blue heron and other waterfowl.